mak-iptv/balkantv-live/README.md

 ## 🖼️ Screenshots

-> Visit the live app to see ALLtvLive in action.
+> Visit the live app to see Balkantv-live in action.

 ## 🛠️ Tech Stack